-In early 2017 the Otsego County IDA (Otsego Now) pursued eminent domain against the Twelve Tribes warehouse in order to build the Food and Beverage Innovation Center building.
+In early 2017 the Otsego County IDA (Otsego Now) pursued eminent domain against the Twelve Tribes warehouse in order to use this property for the proposed Food and Beverage Innovation Center.
 A public hearing took place on January 26th and there were many critics present who objected to the use of eminent domain (article).
 It is clear that the Oneonta community does not support eminent domain for this controversial project.
 If the eminent domain process is allowed to proceed we will set a dangerous precedent.
 The question will be: Who’s next?

 Oneonta’s Bar Neighborhood